Hunger in Rhode Island

 Rhode Islanders are experiencing one of the worst economic periods in the state’s history.
 Consider the following facts:

-- Nearly one of every three persons served is a child under the age of 18
+- One in three persons served by the Food Bank's network of food pantries and meal sites is a child under the age of 18.

 Hunger in the United States